 The First National Bank Of South Pasadena

-The First National Bank Of South Pasadena in California printed $185,940 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1925 and stopped printing money in 1929, which equals a 5 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of South Pasadena issued 2 different types and denominations of national currency.
+The First National Bank Of South Pasadena in California printed $264,650 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1907 and stopped printing money in 1922, which equals a 16 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of South Pasadena issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
 For the record, The First National Bank Of South Pasadena was located in Los Angeles County.
-It was assigned charter number 12797.
+It was assigned charter number 8544.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of South Pasadena in California issued 5,517 sheets of $5 1902 blue seal national bank notes.
-That is a fairly standard sheet output for a national bank issuing blue seals.
-You likely aren’t dealing with a super common or a super rare bank note.
+The First National Bank Of South Pasadena also printed 4,150 sheets of $5 1902 blue seal national bank notes.
+Many small national banks could be in business for years and only print between 2,500 and 5,000 sheets of blue seals.
 Ben Harrison is on the front of all 1902 $5 blue seal bank notes.
 This happens to be the smallest denomination issued for the 1902 series.
 Each note is complete with a blue seal and blue charter number.
 Despite saying series of 1902, these were actually issued by national banks between 1908 and 1928.
 There are two different types of blue seals.
 The first type is called a date back and it has “1902-1908” written on the back of the bill.
 The other type is called a plain back; it does not have the date stamps on the back of the bill.
 The values for these notes range widely based on condition and the bank of issue.

 1902 $5 Blue Seal National Bank Note

-The First National Bank Of South Pasadena printed 1,890 sheets of $10 1902 blue seal national bank notes.
-Most banks that printed such a small number of blue seal bank notes fall into the rare bank category.
+The First National Bank Of South Pasadena also printed 2,743 sheets of $10 1902 blue seal national bank notes.
+Many small national banks could be in business for years and only print between 2,500 and 5,000 sheets of blue seals.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note